What is Anti Money Laundering?

 Undoubtedly, complying with AML is important for all businesses.
 However, not every company has a budget for the implication of the AML setup.
 According to a report from the Financial Times, corporates and prominent financial institutes spend millions every year to prevent money laundering, which is not possible for startups and small-scale businesses.

 So what’s the solution?
-Well, such businesses can invest in advanced technology that can improve their AML defense mechanism without breaking their bank.
+Well, such businesses can invest in advanced AML automation solutions that can improve their AML defense mechanism without breaking their banks.

-Fortunately, there are some AML compliance software solutions out there that not just simplify the complicated AML compliance process but also are pocket-friendly.
+Fortunately, there are some AML software options out there that not just simplify the complicated AML compliance process but also are pocket-friendly.

 For those who don’t know, AML software is a computer program that lets businesses analyze consumer records, and identify fraudulent transactions.
 This program filters customer data and categorizes it as per the level of suspicion.